F1 needs Lewis Hamilton and the odd ‘dirty tactic’

 As anticipated by many pre-race observers, the British driver slowed down during sections of the track in order to bunch up the field and give himself a better chance of claiming the main prize.

 For the F1 viewer it made the last ten or so laps actually worth watching.
 If the lead driver switched his pace around a bit more the audience might be treated to a bit more action involving the top teams.

 It’s a shame the sport’s bosses can’t introduce these “dirty” tactics every race.
 A bit more Dick Dastardly is what the sport requires to liven it up.

-For armchair fans it’s far more exciting watching the top drivers at the head of the field bunched up and getting edgy than having to settle with watching the battle for 15th and 16th position.
+For fans it’s far more exciting watching top drivers at the head of the field bunched up and getting edgy.
+Who wants to watch a battle for 15th?
 Where’s the fun in that?

-It’s perhaps a very British trait to be uncomfortable with tactics that could be viewed in some quarters as dishonourable.
-It probably also accounts for some of the nonsense surrounding Hamilton’s reaction to missing out on the title.
+It is a very British trait to be uncomfortable with tactics viewed in some quarters as dishonourable.
+This probably also accounts for some of the nonsense surrounding Hamilton’s reaction to missing out on the title.

 Yes, it’s nice to be humble but expecting your leading sports competitors to immediately be hugging and kissing their rivals after a heated battle is a touch misplaced.